prestevez/prestevez.github.io/content/en/post/r-package-tutorial/index.md

 use_package("stringr")
 ```

-Then, to use a function from `stringer` in your function, you call it in your code using this syntax `stringr::the_function()`.
+Then, to use a function from `stringr` in your function, you call it in your code using this syntax `stringr::the_function()`.

 We create a new function file with `use_r`.